FAQs

 - Helped establish the National Anti-Corruption Commission

-- Strengthened climate action, doubling renewable energy targets to 82% by 2030
+- Strengthened climate action, doubling Australia’s renewable energy targets

 - Introduced stronger penalties for parliamentary misconduct